Kachur Family Recipes

 Tips and Tricks

-While most of these ingredients are easy to keep on hand, my old roommate Aaron introduced me to the wonder of keeping a box of brownie mix on hand.
+While most of these ingredients are easy to keep in stock, my old roommate Aaron introduced me to the wonder of always keeping a box of brownie mix in the pantry.
 That has even fewer required ingredients (usually just oil and an egg), and is even easier to put together on a whim.
 Thanks Aaron!

-If you don’t have an electric mixer, I’ve used the trick of melting the butter in a saucepan to make it easier to work with.
-You would need to ensure the mixture isn’t too hot before adding your eggs so they don’t scramble.
+If you don’t have an electric mixer, you can melt the butter in a saucepan or microwave to make it easier to work with.
+Make sure the mixture isn’t too hot before adding your eggs so they don’t scramble.

-The dough can be kept covered in the fridge for several days, or in the freezer for about a month, if you don’t want to bake them all at once.
+The dough can be kept covered in the fridge for several days, or in the freezer for about a month.
+They’re actually a little easier to handle below room temperature.

 Fast Facts